Create a marketplace in 15 practical steps

 The marketplace trend began in the C2C sphere (think Craigslist and Airbnb) and has since found new opportunities in B2C and B2B.
 Based on what’s being sold, marketplaces are often divided into:

-- Product marketplaces: like Amazon, Ebay, Alibaba, Etsy, and Poshmark.
+• Product marketplaces like Amazon, ebay, Alibaba, Etsy, and Poshmark

-- Rental marketplaces: Airbnb, Turo, VRBO, Booking.com.
+• Rental marketplaces like Airbnb, Turo, VRBO, and Booking.com

 In short: whatever niche and audience you can think of, there could be potential for a marketplace.